edgecollective/edge-blog/shop/outdoor-sensor-kit/index.md

 <div class="product-page-details">

 A solar-powered, weatherproof sensor node that reports over your MeshCore mesh.
-The same rugged platform as our Outdoor Repeater Kit, plus a weatherproof ultrasonic distance sensor — point it at a stream, culvert, tank, or tide line and get continuous level readings relayed across the mesh, no cell service or WiFi required.
+A rugged outdoor platform with a weatherproof ultrasonic distance sensor — point it at a stream, culvert, tank, or tide line and get continuous level readings relayed across the mesh, no cell service or WiFi required.

 **What's in the kit:**